 “Russia!
 Russia!
 What is the incomprehensible, mysterious force that draws me to you?
 Why does your mournful song, carried along your whole length and breadth from sea to sea, each and re-echo incessantly in my ears?
 What is there in that song?
 What is it that calls, and sobs, and clutches at my heart?
 What are those sounds that caress me so poignantly, that go straight to my soul and twine about my heart?
 Russia!
 What do you want from me?
 What is that mysterious, hidden bond between us?”

-The country, with the greatest landmass (one-sixth) on earth, eleven time zones, 144 million people and since the 13th century with Moscow as its cultural centre.
-Russia has expanded its territory substantially since Ivan the Terrible in the 16th century.
+The country, with the greatest landmass (one-sixth) on earth, eleven time zones, 144 million people and since the 13th century with Moscow as its cultural Centre.

 The Romanovs ruled from 1613 until 1917 with policies always orientated towards Western Europe.
 Tsar Peter the Great abolished the church patriarchy and effectively made the Russian Orthodox church an arm of the state, in fact making Russia a theocracy, which influence the Orthodox church still holds today.